suabochica/scala-learning/notes/session-02.md

 This convention makes it clear when we are creating a mutable collection.

 We started our introduction to collection by looking at three examples of collections types: `List`, `ArrayBuffer`, and `Map` and learned about the packages in which they are found.

+## Constructing Collections

+In this section we will learn some of the many ways that can be used to construct collections.

+// empty collection

+// varargs

+// tuples

+// tuple patterns

+// accessing tuple elements

+// prepending and appending elements

+// updating a map

+To recap, we have seen the following methods to construct collections:

+- `empty` to construct an empty collection;
+- the `varags` contructor;
+- `+:` and `:+` to prepend and append elements to sequences; and
+- `+` to add an element to a map.

+We also learned about tuples